-Motorola DROID X2 press images break coverAlex Wagner - Deputy Managing Editor, News Desk
+Motorola DROID X2 press images break coverAlex Wagner - Editorial Director of News and Content

 The Motorola DROID X2 has leaked more times than we care to keep track of, but this morning a new set of images of the device appeared that may be more significant than ones we've seen in the past.
 Why is that, you ask?
 Well, the fact that they're a batch of press shots suggests that a launch could be just around the corner.
 We're also finally treated to a shot of the X2's logo in these images, which shows that the device could be known as the DROID X², aka X-squared, rather than DROID X2 when it does arrive.